bug400/capasm/README.md

   string must be expressed as a double quote, e.g. ""","" MISSING".
 * The pseudo ops LST and UNL are silently ignored.
 * The assembler provides built in symbol tables for the HP-85, HP-87 and HP-75.
 The "-m" option specifies which table to use.
-Default is to use the table for the HP-75.
+This makes an ORG pseudo op redundant.
+The global symbol table for the HP-85 is the default.
 * The assembler provides a symbol cross reference listing which is activated with the "-r 2" option.
 * Line numbers in the assembler source file are optional